 To help pilots find helipads and airports within the city lights those facilities will have rotating or flashing beacons and lights that are usually a different color to the surrounding area.
 Green lights surrounding a hospital helipad are a common example.

-When city lights are sparse, non-existant or the helicopter will be flying over large bodies of water, then things become more complicated.
+When city lights are sparse, non-existent or the helicopter will be flying over large bodies of water, then things become more complicated.

 2. Visual Flight Using Night-Vision Goggles

-To help pilots who fly and land in territory like this, most police, amubluance, and all military helicopters will be equipped with night–vision goggles (NVG’s).
-These goggles are fitted to the pilots helmet and take in the smallest amoutns of terrestrial light and amplify them onto screens within each eye piece, effectly turning night into day.
+To help pilots who fly and land in territory like this, most police, ambulance, and all military helicopters will be equipped with night–vision goggles (NVG’s).
+These goggles are fitted to the pilot’s helmet and take in the smallest amount of terrestrial light and amplify them onto screens within each eyepiece, effectively turning night into day.

 Having flown in very dark regions for years without NVG’s, I can tell you that they are a game changer when it comes to seeing at night, although the added weight of the goggles on the helmet can really make the neck and shoulders ache after a long flight in a vibrating helicopter!

 3. Instrument Flight Using Routes and MOCA’s